-Dear Mom was a master pancake maker and passed down her 5 tips for making perfect pancakes.
-Dad however preferred the more down home term flapjacks, I had assumed it was from his army days.
-In my childhood home the term was used interchangeably.
+Dear Mom was a master pancake maker and taught me how to make better pancakes.
+Dad however preferred the more down-home term flapjacks, I had assumed it was from his army days.
+In my childhood home, the term was used interchangeably.
 I reserve pancakes or flapjacks for those special lazy Sunday mornings.
 A bottle of real maple syrup is always in the pantry for my perfect pancake indulgence.

 Is there a difference between a Flapjack and a Pancake?

 While living in England I found that there is a difference.
-A flapjack is sweet baked bar made with oats, brown sugar and syrup, and a pancake is thin pan fried batter made with flour.
+A flapjack is a sweet baked bar made with oats, brown sugar, and syrup, and a pancake is a thin pan-fried batter made with flour.
 In the US and Canada, the two words seem to sometimes be used interchangeably.
-A google search for “flapjacks” will bring up both pancakes and traditional UK recipes.
+A google search for "flapjacks" will bring up both pancakes and traditional UK recipes.

 Don’t over mix the batter.

-Keep telling yourself that “lumps are good” when it comes to pancakes.
+Keep telling yourself that “lumps in the batter is good”.
 An overworked batter results in a stack of tough and chewy pancakes.